maubanel/UE5-Lighting/sky-texture/README.md

 ![](../images/line3.png)

-### HDRI Skies & Customize Clouds
+### Customize Clouds

 <sub>[previous](../post-process/README.md#user-content-post-process-volumes) • [home](../README.md#user-content-ue4-lighting)</sub>

 ![](../images/line3.png)

-We will look at using an HDRI image to create the lighting the environment which is good for portfolio pieces.
-We will also look at customizing clouds as the default clouds don't have much customization at first glance.
-Lets start by creating another level that uses the exposure in the post production volume to chnage the exposure in each room.
+Lets look at customizing clouds as the default clouds don't have much customization at first glance.
+We have a more advanced cloud material that has more parameters to edit.

 <br>